By Jeffrey Snider of Alhambra

 The IMF for all practical purposes just declared the recovery dead, and by doing so effectively (certainly not explicitly) admitted that there was no recession in 2008 and 2009 after all, as “whatever” happened in the real economy then is clearly still ongoing.
 The fact that there are positive numbers even for GDP is a distinction without a difference; what matters is that the global economy fell far behind almost a decade ago and only falls further behind with each passing year.

 Recessions are temporary matters to be overcome really with time and common sense; depressions are quite differently dangerous as damaging the very social fabric, but especially so when it takes years for those who should know better to even figure out it is happening.
 If it took the IMF models about seven years to finally move beyond the recovery fantasy, how much longer will it take them to figure out why?
-We just don’t have that much time.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+We just don’t have that much time.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.